Grant Guides: Technical Assisstance

 Criteria for using a grants guide:

-Your program may request a grants guide if any of the following apply:
+Your program may request a grants guide if any of the apply:

 Who is ineligible for a grants guide:

-Your program is not eligible for a grants guide if the following apply:
+Your program is not eligble for a grants guide if the following apply:

-Your organization is currently funded by United Way
+- Your organization is currenlty funded by United Way

 To request a grants guide:

-If you feel your program proposal would benefit from a grant guide, please contact Kelsey Zubke at 507-535-5519.
+If you feel your program proposal would benefit from a grant guide, please contact United Way's Impact Analyst at 507-535-5519.